peaclab/PACT/README.md

 # Citation and License:

 PACT is licensed under GNU General Public License v3.0 license.
-If you use the tool for your publications, please cite our TCAD paper [1].
+If you use PACT for your publications, please cite our TCAD paper [1].

 # Developers: